sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 2. **Speed**: The ICM showed faster initial spread within Community 1 but failed to cross communities.
 The LTM had slower initial spread but eventually achieved complete diffusion.
 3. **Bottlenecks**: In both models, node 4 served as a critical bottleneck.
 In the ICM, its failure to activate node 9 prevented cross-community spread.
 In the LTM, its activation triggered a cascade throughout the network.

-These observations align with Easley \& Kleinberg's discussion of how network structure influences diffusion processes, particularly how community boundaries can impede or slow down the spread of information[^1].
+These observations align with Easley \& Kleinberg's discussion of how network structure influences diffusion processes, particularly how community boundaries can impede or slow down the spread of information.

 ## Python Implementation for Network Analysis